BOERIANA

 The entire story of our ministry in Nigeria with a strong emphasis on wholistic mission in the context of Nigerian churches that have inherited a dualistic gospel from their missionary forebears.
 This volume is meant especially for missiological research into the difference between Evangelical and Neo-Calvinistic comprehensive mission.

-This volume is of special interest to our “downline,” i.e., our descendants, as well as for anthropological/sociological aspects of missions.
+This volume is of special interest to our “downline,” i.e., our descendants for, while it can also serve as a model for anthropological/sociological aspects of missions.

 Our Post-Nigeria Life.
 Vol. 4 (199 pp.).